Homelessness in the San Francisco Bay Area: Berkeley

 On December 1, 2015, an ordinance was passed that "prohibits people lying in planter beds, tying possessions to poles or trees or keeping them within two feet of a tree-well or planter, taking up more than two square feet of space with belongings, and keeping a shopping cart in one place for more than an hour during the day.
 It also further penalizes public urination and defecation", already illegal.
 On November 26, 2018, the Berkeley City Council passed a regulation that "limits the storage of personal items on city sidewalks to a 9-square-foot footprint" and prevents the placement of items that block the path of travel on sidewalks.
 The ordinance allows enforcement and removal of personal belongings provided written notice is given to the owner.
 With the start of the COVID-19 pandemic, this regulation was not enforced due to shelter-in-place orders and public health concerns.
 Beginning on June 15, 2021, local officials began enforcing the sidewalk ordinance, leading to the sweeping of four of the largest encampments in Berkeley.

-These practices have criminalized the daily living activities of unhoused individuals on the street and contributed to the belief that being unhoused is a individual's problem rather than a societal issue; they have exacerbated hostilities between the unhoused and other residents.
+These practices have criminalized the daily living activities of unhoused individuals on the street and contributed to the belief that being unhoused is an individual's problem rather than a societal issue; they have exacerbated hostilities between the unhoused and other residents.
 Anti-homeless ordinances set a precedent for targeted negative sentiments towards unhoused individuals and create division between the unhoused and other residents of the community.

 Displacement efforts

-Encampments, or known as some to "tent cities," continue to pop up throughout the Bay Area as hotspots for those who are unhoused.
+Encampments, known to some as "tent cities," continue to pop up throughout the Bay Area as hotspots for those who are unhoused.
 These encampments have served as a place of refuge and gathering.
 The need for areas that are both open and accessible are key to meeting the needs of those who are unhoused.
 Many people experiencing homelessness opt out of taking aid from shelters due to the rigorous rules and requirements that limit accessibility and personal safety in the spaces.
 Due to a lack of physical and psychological safety, clients often report high levels of victimization and trauma as a result of staying in these shelters.
 Given that many of these encampments are established in public areas, it is often up to the discretion of the city and state governments to allow the encampments to remain where they are.